blumenta/blumenta.github.io/research.md

 layout: page
 title: "Research"
 description: ""
-header-img: "img/about-bg.jpg"
+header-img: "img/meersburg.jpg"
 ---

 # About me

+I'm a Machine Learning Engineer working in autonomous Driving at ZF Friedrichshafen.

-I'm a Research Engineer in autonomous driving at [Inria Grenoble](https://www.inria.fr/en/centre/grenoble/welcome-inria-grenoble-rhone-alpes).
-My current work focuses on the use of Model Predictive Control for the generation of safe collision avoiding trajectories for autonomous vehicles.
+Previously I was a Research Engineer in autonomous driving at [Inria Grenoble](https://www.inria.fr/en/centre/grenoble/welcome-inria-grenoble-rhone-alpes).
+My  work there focused on the use of Model Predictive Control for the generation of safe collision avoiding trajectories for autonomous vehicles.
 Current results are summarized in the [public report](../papers/autonobus_public_report.pdf) and in the accompanying [video](https://www.youtube.com/watch?v=vvs8lOsiN2I).

 I did my PhD in Mathematics and Computer Science at [Inria Grenoble](https://www.inria.fr/en/centre/grenoble/welcome-inria-grenoble-rhone-alpes).
 My doctoral work within the [Bipop research team](http://www.inrialpes.fr/bipop/) focused on the numerical mechanics of thin elastic structures in contact.
 I also taught several applied math courses at [ENSIMAG](http://ensimag.grenoble-inp.fr/l-ensimag/) in the Grenoble Institute of Technology.